sexxyrexxy/mycelium/README.md

 For questions about the dataset or to request credentials, reach out to the project maintainers.
 Remember that production service-account keys must remain secret.

 ---

+## References

+AI was used for debugging of code

 © Mycelium Signal Studio – visualising fungal intelligence in real time.